nvkelso/carto-css-map-styling/full_details.md

 Yes, XML should still be okay for MML files (says Dane).

-FRIDAY
+###FRIDAY

-Granularity of the syntax
+* Granularity of the syntax
-Don't have all the data
+* Edge case: Don't have all the data
-Data stats MIN, MAX, etc.
+* Data stats: MIN, MAX, etc.
-Browser specific bits client side (canvas w/ hardware acceleration seems to be the future, svg was hard, but we're kinda there)
+* Browser specific bits client side (canvas w/ hardware acceleration seems to be the future, svg was hard, but we're kinda there)
-How do we keep it in the 20% time:
+* How do we keep it in the 20% time:
-Compliant with simple version, but can hop up (to attachments, etc).
+* Compliant with simple version, but can hop up (to attachments, etc).
-MapGL... no public API.
+* MapGL... no public API.
 How might that be styled.
-FusionTables are stylable, but not fun.
+* FusionTables are stylable, but not fun.
-Maps API is stylable, but not fun.
+* Maps API is stylable, but not fun.
-Default map styling for classes (blue rivers).
+* Default map styling for classes (blue rivers).

 Styling KML is not fun.
 Earth implements as the opposite.
 Each feature looks for style.